University: University of Oxford

 The common law Bar remains an attractive option for those who believe that variety is the spice of life.
 Typically, common law chambers are multi-disciplinary and are divided into practice groups so that members can develop and maintain specialisations.
 Areas of practice can include actions against the police, employment disputes, discrimination law, landlord and tenant, personal injury, professional negligence, family law and criminal law.

 Pupillage at 1 Crown Office Row was “a brilliant learning experience,” she enthuses.
-“Of course, it was tough at times – and, as a tenant, I am allowed to speak my mind now! – but as a whole, it was a unique and formative process.
+“Of course, it was tough at times – and, as a tenant, I am allowed to speak my mind now! – but, it was a unique and formative process.
 Over the course of 12 months, I sat with David Manknell, Matthew Barnes, Leanne Woods and Robert Wastell, all of whom have quite different practices.
 The first six months – creatively known as the ‘first six’ – were non-practising, meaning I spent my days accompanying my supervisor to court, conferences and settlement meetings – and drafting paperwork, such as pleadings, skeleton arguments and advices.
-In my second six I was allowed to practise, which meant that I started heading off to county courts in glamorous locations such as Horsham, Brentford and Wandsworth to do hearings in small claims but still continued to do work for my supervisors.
+In my second six I was allowed to practise, which meant that I started heading off to county courts to do hearings in small claims but still continued to do work for my supervisors.
 By the end of the third ‘seat’ the tenancy decision was taken.”

-The sheer variety of experience she gained during that year stood her in good stead to develop her own practice.
+The sheer variety of experience she gained stood her in good stead to develop her own practice.
 “I particularly remember watching proceedings at the General Chiropractic Council in a case involving a chiropractor accused of making inflated claims about the ability of chiropractic treatment to cure a variety of ailments,” she recalls.
 “I also spent two days at the Court of Appeal watching my supervisor being led in an immigration case concerning the Calais camp clearances.
-I sat in on numerous negotiations and conferences in clinical negligence cases, ranging from an alleged missed diagnosis of cauda equina (a spinal condition), to a negligent angiography which led to the death of a young mother with four children, to a missed diagnosis of a pulmonary embolism.
+I sat in on numerous negotiations and conferences in clinical negligence cases, ranging from an alleged missed diagnosis of cauda equina (a spinal condition), to a negligent angiography which led to the death of a young mother with four children.
 I also spent some time in the Coroner’s courts, most memorably in a case involving a young man known to mental health services who had taken his own life.
-One highlight was watching one silk from chambers against another before a High Court judge who was an ex-member in a case concerning an alleged failure by a sonographer to diagnose cardiac abnormalities in a foetus.
-I also headed along to the Tax Tribunal with another member and to a hearing in a public inquiry.”
+One highlight was watching one silk from chambers against another in a case concerning an alleged failure to diagnose cardiac abnormalities in a foetus.
+I also headed along to the Tax Tribunal and to a hearing in a public inquiry.”

 Civil cases and public inquiries